- State-of-the-art mass spectrometry instrumentation (amongst world-leading)

 - Climate and Environmental Sustainability

-This study will fingerprint naphthenic acids in groundwater samples collected along a hydraulic gradient from an Athabasca oil sands region tailings pond to an adjacent wetland hosting abundant organic matter.
+This study will fingerprint oil sands processed waters collected from the Athabasca oil sands region, along with groundwater overlying undeveloped shale gas and tight oil reservoirs in Canada.
 A better understanding of the influence of environmental processes upon the molecular profiles is required, as it can be used to build a model of the environmental fate of oil sands components.
 In order to address this, the transport of oil sands components through soil and their subsequent microbial degradation will be experimentally investigated in the laboratory.
-The resulting samples will be characterized using a suite of isotopic analyses and ultrahigh resolution mass spectrometry; amongst the smallest mass differences observed in the mass spectra of naphthenic acid mixtures is 3.4 mDa, resulting from the contributions of Ox and SOx species.
-The project will also refine the interpretation and comparison of data to better characterize naphthenic acids in aquatic environments.
+The resulting samples will be characterized using ultrahigh resolution mass spectrometry; one of the smallest mass differences commonly observed in the mass spectra of naphthenic acid mixtures is 3.4 mDa, resulting from the complex mixture rich in Ox and SOx isobars.
+The project will also refine the interpretation and comparison of MS data to better characterize naphthenic acids in aquatic environments.

 Training and skills

-The student will gain training and expertise in the field of geochemical and environmental analysis, including sample collection and preparation.
-The student will have the option to work in-house in Saskatoon, Canada, and in Québec City, Canada (Delta-Lab).
-This international exposure will provide hands-on training in oil sands environmental chemistry and innovative isotope geochemistry method development.
+The student will gain training and expertise in the field of environmental analysis, including sample collection and preparation.
+The student will have the option to work in-house in Saskatoon, Canada, with the research team of Dr Headley.
+This international exposure will provide hands-on training in oil sands environmental chemistry.
 At the University of Warwick, the student will gain expertise from one of the world’s leading FTICR laboratories, learning FTICR mass spectrometry and including use of different ionization, fragmentation, and data analysis techniques.

 Partners and collaboration

-Dr. Barrow has approximately 20 years of experience of working with FTICR mass spectrometry and analysis of complex mixtures, collaborating with industry and with environmental organizations.
-Prof. Bending will provide expertise on microbial profiling, metagenomics, and soil microcosm type systems.
-Dr. Headley has approximately 40 years of experience and is amongst the world’s leading experts on the oil sands industry, with more than 26 years of working at Environment and Climate Change Canada.
-Dr. Ahad has approximately 20 years of experience with isotope geochemistry, including 12 years working on oil sands-related research at the Geological Survey of Canada.
+Dr. Barrow has approximately 20 years of experience of working with FTICR mass spectrometry, petroleum-related and environmental samples, and data analysis of complex mixtures, collaborating with industry and with environmental organizations.
+Prof. Bending provides expertise on microbial profiling, metagenomics, and soil microcosm type systems.
+Dr. Headley has approximately 40 years of research experience (more than 26 years of working at Environment and Climate Change Canada) and is amongst the world’s leading experts on the oil sands industry.
+Dr. Ahad has conducted his research in Canada and the UK, and has been working with GSC-Quebec for more than 13 years.